Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Abstract

 \section{Abstract}

-In this paper we provide an easy proof of Barmpalias--Lewis-Pye result saying that all computable increasing sequences converging to random reals converge with the same speed (up to a $c+o(1)$ factor) by noting that it immediately follows from Bishop's upcrossing inequality.
+In this paper we provide an easy proof of Barmpalias--Lewis-Pye result saying that all computable increasing sequences converging to random reals converge at the same speed by noting that it easily follows from Bishop's upcrossing inequality.
 We also provide a simple derivation of this inequality.

 \begin{flushright} \emph{To the memory of Vladimir V'yugin} \end{flushright}